lawsocsg/lawsoc-clinic-manual/docs/property.md

 convert the holding type of the flat, or change the proportion of shares held in the flat, parties can either:

-    a.
+> a.
 Appoint their own lawyers to act for them, or

-    b.
+> b.
 Contact and engage HDB to handle the transaction.

-**4. Area of house or flat**
+#### **4. Area of house or flat**
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You are advised to check with your lawyer the land area of the House / floor area of the Flat.
 The land area of the House is different from the built-up area of the House.

 You may also want to consult a qualified surveyor if you suspect any discrepancy in the boundary line or encroachment, or if you require the actual area of the House or Flat.

-**5. Financing**
+#### **5. Financing**
-^^^^^^^^^^^^^^^^

 **Total cost of buying the House or Flat**

 Before you decide to buy a House or Flat you must check that you have sufficient funds available to complete the purchase.
-You should check and factor in the total cost of buying the House or Flat such
+You should check and factor in the total cost of buying the House or Flat such as:
-as:

-#. **Cost of buying a House or Flat**
+1.  **Cost of buying a House or Flat**
     -   Purchase price of the House or Flat.
     -   Buyer’s stamp duty on the Sale and Purchase Agreement or Option to Purchase.
     -   Additional buyer’s stamp duty (to be paid by certain groups of people who buy or acquire residential properties including residential land).
     -   Lawyer’s fees and disbursements.
     -   Valuation fees.
     -   Survey fees.
     -   Property agent’s commission.
     -   Other miscellaneous costs.

-#. **Cost of financing a House or Flat**
+2.  **Cost of financing a House or Flat**
     -   CPF charges.
     -   CPF Board’s lawyer’s fees and disbursements.
     -   Fees charged by lender bank/finance company.
     -   Lender’s lawyer’s fees and disbursements.
     -   Stamp duty on loan/financing documents.
     -   Other miscellaneous costs.

-#. **Stamp duty (as well as additional stamp duty) on the purchase will
-   have to be paid once the document is signed:**
+3.  **Stamp duty (as well as additional stamp duty) on the purchase will have to be paid once the document is signed:**
     -   Within 14 days after the date of the document if the document is signed in Singapore; or

-   -  Within 30 days after the date of its receipt in Singapore if the document is signed overseas.
-[125]_
+    -   Within 30 days after the date of its receipt in Singapore if the document is signed overseas.[^12]

 Stamp duty is the tax imposed on certain legal documents, including documents relating to immovable property such as a House / Flat.

-If stamp duty is not paid within 14 or 30 days (whichever is applicable), there will be penalties payable in addition to the stamp duty amounof up to 4 times the due amount.
-[126]_
+If stamp duty is not paid within 14 or 30 days (whichever is applicable), there will be penalties payable in addition to the stamp duty amounof up to 4 times the due amount.[^13]

 It is advisable to seek the assistance of a lawyer in order to estimate the total cost of buying a House or Flat.